 Nested is a variance components analysis tool, designed to provide insight into which factors are causing variability in the your results.
 The information is relayed to you via intuitive graphs and comprehensive metrics.

-Finally, our new Scoping Design Builder provides an easy-to-use tool which interactively creates a scoping design from your factors and responses!
+And, finally, our new Scoping Design Builder provides an easy-to-use tool which interactively creates a scoping design from your factors and responses!
 Once you've finalised your choices, the design can be downloaded in a number of convenient file formats.

 All of these tools are freely available to all, with no registration or downloads required!